CNAG-Biomedical-Informatics/cbicall/docs/technical-details/extend-pipelines.md

 mode: single   # cohort not supported
 ```

-CBICall will raise an informative error if a user selects an unsupported mode.
+CBIcall will raise an informative error if a user selects an unsupported mode.

 ---